PX4/PX4-user_guide/en/computer_vision/collision_prevention.md

 It can be enabled for multicopter vehicles in [Position mode](../flight_modes_mc/position.md), and can use sensor data from an offboard companion computer, offboard rangefinders over MAVLink, a rangefinder attached to the flight controller, or any combination of the above.

-Collision prevention may restrict vehicle maximum speed if the sensor range isn’t large enough!
+Collision prevention may restrict vehicle maximum speed if the sensor range isn't large enough!
 It also prevents motion in directions where no sensor data is available (i.e. if you have no rear-sensor data, you will not be able to fly backwards).

 :::tip